AnasXbouali/anasxbouali.github.io/Teaching.md

 # 👥 Supervision

 - **Co-supervision of Arnaud Virelizier (Master 2 internship, 2025)**

-  Topic: *Optimal control in epidemiology*, co-supervised with Alain Rapaport and Patrice Loisel
+  Topic: *Optimal control in epidemiology*,

+  co-supervised with Alain Rapaport and Patrice Loisel (UMR MISTEA - Centre INRAE Occitanie-Montpellier)

   Arnaud Virelizier is currently a **PhD candidate at UMR MIA Paris-Saclay**.